Home

 Secretive about gambling habits

 You don’t feel the need to share your gambling habit.
-You will lie about the amount of money you may have lost, or the time spent gambling.
+You lie about the amount of money you may have lost, or the time spent gambling.
 Your goal is to let those around you know about your big wins, which seem to come less and less often.

 2.